-The ADA recommends that candidates use textbooks and lecture notes as primary sources for study.
-A number of resources are used by subject matter experts to create questions for the ADAT and may be useful study tools, including:
+The ADAT Program recommends that candidates use textbooks and lecture notes as primary sources for study.

+A number of resources are used by subject matter experts to create questions for the ADAT.
+These resources include the following reference texts:

 - ADAT Reference Texts - ADAT Practice Test